 Kawasaki disease is a severe, noncontagious childhood illness that causes inflammation of the blood vessels.

-Symptoms of Kawasaki disease include a fever for more than 5 days, red eyes, swollen red lips and tongue, a rash, swollen feet and hands, and swollen lymph nodes in the neck.
+Symptoms of Kawasaki disease include a fever for at least 5 days, red eyes, swollen red lips and tongue, a rash, swollen feet and hands, and swollen lymph nodes in the neck.